 TRI and Beyond

 The Toxics Release Inventory (TRI) is a powerful resource that provides the public with information about how TRI chemicals are managed by facilities in the United States.
 However, there are many other programs at EPA that collect information about chemicals and the environment.
 The next figure is an overview of some of the laws that EPA implements, and the industrial activities or processes EPA regulates under these laws.

-While many programs at EPA focus on one area, TRI covers releases of chemicals to air, water, and land; waste transfers; and waste management activities.
-As a result, TRI data are especially valuable, as they can be utilized with many other datasets to provide a more complete picture of national trends in chemical use, chemical management, environmental release and other waste management practices, and environmental performance.
+While many programs at EPA focus on one area, TRI covers waste management activities including the release of chemicals to air, water, and land, and waste transfers.
+As a result, TRI data are especially valuable, as they can be used with many other datasets to provide a more complete picture of national trends in chemical use, chemical management, environmental release and other waste management practices, and environmental performance.

-This page was published in March 2019 and uses the 2017 TRI National Analysis dataset made public in TRI Explorer in October 2018.
+This page was published in February 2020 and uses the 2018 TRI National Analysis dataset made public in TRI Explorer in November 2019.